yhagio/tutorialedge.net/content/typescript/creating-rest-api-express-typescript.md

 twitter: "https://twitter.com/Elliot_F"
 ---

 In this tutorial, we are going to be building a REST API using both `express` and TypeScript!
-This REST API will simply return the status
+This REST API will simply return a status depending on what API endpoint we hit using our HTTP Client.

 ## Our Project Layout